oneofthezombies/shell-process/README.md

-# shell-process
+# Sheller

-Multi-platform shell process command creation and tree-kill utility library written in Rust.
+🐚 Sheller is shell command builder library written in Rust.